Basic Camera Moves

 The photo above shows some of the other key parts of a manually controlled studio camera pedestal.
 Most TV production facilities now use robotic cameras that are remotely controlled from the TV control room.
 (See below.)

-Unlike the elaborate studio pedestal that can be smoothly rolled across a studio floor (even while the camera is on the air), the wheels on small dollies are intended to move the camera from place to place between shots.
+Unlike the elaborate studio pedestal that can be smoothly rolled across a studio floor (even while the camera is on the air), the wheels on small dollies are only intended to move the camera from place to place between shots.

 Robotic Camera Mounts

-From the TV control room, technicians can adjust
+From the TV control room, technicians can

 the pan, tilt, zoom and

-focus, and even remotely dolly and truck these cameras around the studio.
+focus, and even remotely dolly and truck these cameras

 A device that's come into wide use in the last decade is the camera jib, essentially a long, highly maneuverable boom or crane-like device with a mounted camera at the end.
 You frequently see them in action swinging overhead at concerts and major events.